BlockchainCommons/Learning-FROST-from-the-Command-Line/04_0_FROST_and_Bitcoin.md

 on Zcash, working with Bitcoin is a bit more of a challenge.
 However, this chapter demonstrates that it's entirely possible.

+_You may also be interested in our [Learning Bitcoin from the Command Line course](https://github.com/BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/blob/master/README.md), though it's not required for this chapter._

 ## Objectives for this Chapter

 After working through this chapter, a reader will be able to: